authenic-payment/AuthenticPayment/README.md

 we will combine our vision with our community and partners to get the best for us all.
 Kind regards Team Authentic-Payment

+hhtps://authentic-payment.com for all information, services and useful tools.

 ## Wallet & exchange

 |Scopuly| Lobstr | StellarTerm |